quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part53_Monte_Carlo_Con.md

 ??x
 The main difference lies in averaging returns instead of rewards as done in Chapter 2.
 In Monte Carlo methods, returns (sequences of rewards) are averaged rather than individual rewards.
 This involves scaling the returns by importance sampling ratios before averaging.

 For oﬀ-policy Monte Carlo methods, two types of importance sampling techniques can be used: ordinary and weighted.
-Ordinary importance sampling scales returns with the ratio \(\frac{\pi_t}{b_t}\), while in weighted importance sampling, a weighted average of the returns is formed using weights \(W\).
+Ordinary importance sampling scales returns with the ratio $\frac{\pi_t}{b_t}$, while in weighted importance sampling, a weighted average of the returns is formed using weights $ W$.

 ```java
 // Pseudocode for updating Q-values in Monte Carlo method